 CURRICULUM INSTRUCTION

-2120.1 Instructional Practices
+2120.1 Instructional Strategies

 Instructional practices Educators shall promote personalization and high expectations for each student and enable so that each student to successfully engages in the curriculum and meets the graduation requirements.
-Classroom instruction shall include a range of research-based instructional practices strategies that most effectively improve student learning and engage all learners as identified by national and Vermont guidance and locally collected and analyzed student data.
+Classroom instruction shall include a range of evidence-based instructional practices strategies that most effectively improve student learning and engage all learners as identified by national and Vermont guidance and locally collected and analyzed student data.

 Educators shall be supported in:

-examining their own identities and biases and fostering a learning environment that emphasizes multiple ethnic, cultural and racial perspectives, presents and critiques historical counter-narratives, and encourages students to examine issues and expressions of social equity within and beyond the classroom or school;
+examining their own identities and biases and fostering a learning environment that emphasizes multiple ethnic, cultural and racial perspectives; presents and critiques historical counter-narratives; and encourages students to examine issues and expressions of social equity within and beyond the classroom or school;

-modeling high expectations for all learners, regardless of prior academic experience, family background, socio-economic status, or (dis)abilities and promoting respect for student differences;
+modeling and setting high expectations for all learners- regardless of prior academic experience, family background, socio-economic status - or (dis)abilities and promoting respect for student differences;

-recognizing the essential role that language acquisition and literacy play in the lives of children, not only in respect to reading, writing, listening and speaking, but as home and community practices that shape a culturally responsive understanding of students’ social, racial, linguistic, and ethnic identities, of their communities, and of their world;
+recognizing the essential role that language acquisition and literacy play in the lives of students, not only in respect to reading, writing, listening and speaking, but as home and community practices that shape a culturally responsive understanding of students’ social, racial, linguistic, and ethnic identities, of their communities, and of their world;

 communicating in linguistically and culturally responsive ways;